UK foreign minister: Putin's invasion of Ukraine is a 'paradigm shift on the scale of 9/11'

 And one thing, I think, that happened at the end of the Cold War, the UK, certainly, disbanded its information unit.
 We assumed that it was over, that we were moving into a new era of peace and prosperity.
 Those information units were not disbanded in Moscow, and I think for a number of years we were outpaced in disinformation.

-We’ve now recreated—or, we’ve created a new information unit across our government.
+We’ve now created a new information unit across our government.
 We are working to communicate in various ways with the Russian population and with the wider world.
 And we’re working with our allies across the G7 to do that.
-And I think that’s incredibly important because, as well as being a battle on the—you know, a traditional battle, if you like, on the battlefield, this is also about information and perception.
+And I think that’s incredibly important because, as well as being a traditional battle, if you like, on the battlefield, this is also about information and perception.
 And we are being proactive.

 And you’ve asked about the next phase, what we’re doing now.
-Well, we’re calling out, you know, these false claims about humanitarian corridors—humanitarian corridors that only lead to Russia, or that have mines along the route and aren’t genuine humanitarian corridors.
-You know, we’re calling out their action of bombing, you know, the maternity hospital.
+Well, we’re calling out, you know, these false claims about humanitarian corridors that only lead to Russia, or that have mines along the route and aren’t genuine humanitarian corridors.
+We’re calling out their action of bombing the maternity hospital.
 We’re calling out what the Putin regime is doing and how they’re using a similar playbook to the playbook they used in Syria.
 So we are constantly working with our allies to be absolutely clear about what the truth is.
 And, you know, I pay tribute to the brave journalists in Ukraine who are helping us expose the absolutely appalling actions of the Russian government.

 FREDERICK KEMPE: And you spoke to the ICC.
-Would you go so far as to see we are seeing war crimes—there are war crimes?
-Because I think part of what we’re talking about in this is chronically those as, sadly, they happen.
+Would you go so far as to say there are war crimes?…

-FREDERICK KEMPE: On China, you called out China.
+FREDERICK KEMPE: You called out China.
 Watching China right now, the 5,300-word statement on the eve of the Olympics between Putin and Xi said it was a relationship without limits.
-Obviously, President Xi must be looking at that differently, but on the other hand how—what signs do you see?
+Obviously, President Xi must be looking at that differently, but on the other hand, what signs do you see?
 You said China should do more.
 What specifically would you call upon China to do?
 And so far, as you’re watching China, do you see them moving off of their support for Russia in any important manner?

 SECRETARY LIZ TRUSS: Well, it was significant that China didn’t vote with Russia at the UN Security Council.
-And judging from the statement we saw prior to the Olympic Games, I would question whether the whole truth was told to China about what was—what was planned.
+And judging from the statement we saw prior to the Olympic Games, I would question whether the whole truth was told to China about what was planned.
 And as opposed to Russia, who have said that Ukraine doesn’t exist, China has confirmed Ukraine’s sovereignty.
-And what we are saying to China is, as a country who claim that they believe in Ukraine’s sovereignty, they need to stand with the international community in opposition to what Russia is doing.
-I mean, we’ve talked—I talked in my speech about the company that Russia is in, including North Korea and, you know, other—and Syria.
+And what we are saying to China is, as a country [that claims] that they believe in Ukraine’s sovereignty, they need to stand with the international community in opposition to what Russia is doing.
+I mean, I talked in my speech about the company that Russia is in, including North Korea and Syria.
 Does China want to be in that company?

 FREDERICK KEMPE: And are you seeing evidence that China is helping to support Russia counteract sanctions, for example?
 And what message would you have for China on that?
 Because that could be a crucial part of what we’re trying to accomplish.